What is Earnable Compensation?

 Earnable compensation is defined as the full regular compensation payable to a member for full normal working time.
 TRS members contribute the equivalent of 6.00% of their earnable compensation to TRS by payroll deduction.
-The Internal Revenue Service (IRS) limits the contributions allowed under a qualified retirement plan.
-Effective July 1, 2018, for TRS members whose current date of membership is on or after July 1, 1996, the maximum earnable compensation for which TRS contributions can be reported or which can be used to calculate a retirement benefit will be $275,000.00.
-This limitation is based on TRS’ plan year (July 1st – June 30th) and not a calendar year.
+For those members with dates of membership 7/1/1996 and after, the IRS places limits on the amount of compensation that can be reported to TRS in a fiscal year (July 1 to June 30).
+See the Annual Earnable Compensation link to the right for more information.

 Earnable Compensation Subject to TRS Contributions: